The 13 Must-Sees in Downtown Lisbon for an Incredible Day

 🔴 If you have purchased the Lisbon Card, this Lisbon landmark is also included for free.

-9. Praca do Comercio ( Terreiro do Paço)
+9. Praca do Comercio (Terreiro do Paço)

-Praca do Comercio ( Terreiro do Paço) is a magnificent open-air square is the quintessential heart of Lisbon.
+Praca do Comercio ( Terreiro do Paço) is a magnificent open-air square and is the quintessential heart of Lisbon.
 This grand square has been the center of Portugal’s political, social and economic life since the 18th century and it was once the largest public square in Europe!

 It was where the Kings and Heads of State would arrive on their large vessels when visiting Portugal once up on a time.
 Since then it has seen Lisbon’s evolution, witnessing the transition from a monarchy to a republic and experiencing countless historical events.

 The space is surrounded by majestic buildings with impressive facades, all contributing to the city’s unique atmosphere.
 It also features many statues and monuments, including the equestrian statue of King Joseph I that reminds visitors of Lisbon’s past grandeur.
-Head to the waterfront and get a taste of the activities that take place in this lovely square.

 10. Cais das Colunas e as Docas